 RAW_NIKON_D800_14bit_FX_LOSSLESS.NEF Exif.Photo.DigitalZoomRatio Rational 1 1.0

-#7 Updated by Malte Cornils about 4 years ago
+#7 Updated by Malte Cornils over 4 years ago

 Torstens suspicion is correct, all of Sony's A7 series cameras have the crop feature (and if I recall correctly, also Sony's A-Mount full format cameras).
 I can verify that lens correction is not available on pictures shot with my A7s with a lens supported on APS-C Sony E-mounts.

 In addition, it is possible to use those lenses without crop, since some APS-C lenses have a fairly large (almost FF) image circle.
 However, this corner case is probably not as important to support as the crop mode (which I use almost all the time now, effectively disabling lens correction).